active-group/reacl-c/doc/intro.md

 and propagate any changed state from any of their children upwards in the item tree.
 A state change that reaches the toplevel, is then actually stored by the Reacl-C runtime, and passed back to the root item as its new state.
-Like that, the state becomes an /application state/, as all items share the same state, and all of them can update any part of it.
-But of course, there are ways to break this basic model up at certain points in the item tree - by either making a child item /work/ on just a part of the state, or by introducting new state, that is stored at a lower part in the tree as so called /local state/.
+Like that, the state becomes an *application state*, as all items share the same state, and all of them can update any part of it.
+But of course, there are ways to break this basic model up at certain points in the item tree - by either making a child item *work* on just a part of the state, or by introducting new state, that is stored at a lower part in the tree as so called *local state*.

 Finally, an item can be run in a browser, underneath a specific DOM node, by calling `reacl-c.browser/run`, specifying an initial state